adlerhsieh/franky/README.md

 ```
 which prompts a message to let you specify a directory name.

-Or you can simply run:
+Or simply run:

 ```
 $ franky new my_project
 ```

-Replace the <span style="color: blue">my_project</span> with your project name.
+Replace "my_project" with your project name.

 ### Bundle